-Ever left a meeting feeling clueless about what just happened?
+Ever left a meeting feeling unsure about what was discussed or decided?

-It’s not just about jotting down everything that’s said in a meeting.
-It’s about capturing the key points and action items that will help you move forward.
+Taking effective meeting notes is more than just writing down everything that’s said.
+It includes capturing the key points, decisions, and action items that help you and your team move forward.

 What are meeting notes?